ProfessionalWiki/ExternalContent/README.md

 * [PHP] 7.4 or later
 * [MediaWiki] 1.35 or later

-The recommended way to install Wikibase EDTF is using [Composer] with [MediaWiki's built-in support for Composer][Composer install].
+The recommended way to install External Content is using [Composer] with [MediaWiki's built-in support for Composer][Composer install].

 On the commandline, go to your wikis root directory.
 Then run these two commands: